FNGD Dividend: Yield, Schedule, and What to Expect

 +

 Approximately 0% (inverse leveraged ETN; pays no dividend) as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on Bank of Montreal (MicroSectors)'s fund page.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on Bank of Montreal's fund page.

 How often does FNGD pay a dividend?